The characters of RahXephon.

 Warning: MASSIVE Spoilers abound.

-- A God Am I: Happens once he's merged with the RahXephon.
+- Ascended to a Higher Plane of Existence: Happens once he's merged with the RahXephon.
 He does a good job of fixing things once he does, though.

 - Age-Appropriate Angst: Of the existential variety.
 He never descends beyond what's understandable, either.

 - Childhood Friend Romance: With Haruka.
 She was his childhood love, but she went elsewhere and aged, whereas he did not.
 They end up together again over time.

 - Chick Magnet: To the point where some people consider this show a Harem Series.

 - Dangerous 16th Birthday: He celebrates his 17th birthday by the time the story begins.

 - Determinator: No matter how much he has suffered or how much he is attacked by the Mu, he refuses to lose.